Mykola Vasylenko: Biography

+Early life and scientific career

 Mykola Vasylenko was born on in the village of Esman (today a small settlement of Hlukhiv Raion).
 He finished a progymnasium in Glukhov and a full gymnasium in Poltava.
 After graduation Vasylenko studied at the history and philology faculty of the Imperial Dorpat University.
 In 1890 he defended his dissertation, "A critical overview of literature on the history of Zemskie Sobory", becoming a Kandidat nauk in Russian history.

 Since 1890 Vasylenko worked as a teacher of history in Kiev gymnasiums, simultaneously working for the Historical society of Nestor the Chronicler.
 At the same time he attended the lectures of Volodymyr Antonovych, Vladimir Ikonnikov, Oleksandr Lazarevsky and others at the St. Vladimir Imperial University of Kiev.
 Vasylenko also was co-editor and published his scientific works in the journal Kievskaya starina (Kiev of old).
-In 1893-94 there appeared his first fundamental scientific works, particularly the monograph "The question of servitude in the Southwestern Krai".
+In 1893-94 his first fundamental scientific works, particularly the monograph "The question of servitude in the Southwestern Krai", were published.

+Vasylenko also authored works dedicated to Ukrainian history and ethnography, in particular studying the scientific contribution of Osyp Bodiansky.
+He contributed to the magazines Kievskaya Starina, Ukrainskaya Zhizn and Notes of the Shevchenko Scientific Society, and wrote articles for the Brockhaus and Efron Encyclopedic Dictionary.
+Between 1901 and 1908 he published a series of documents dedicated to the social, legal and economic history of Little Russia, in particular Hadiach and Kyiv regiments.

+Beginning of political involvement

 During 1903-05 Vasylenko was a researcher for the Statistics Committee of the Kiev Governorate.
 He also was a member of yiev Old Hromada as well as other public and cultural societies.
 Vasylenko sympathised with the 1905 Russian Revolution, and during the period he edited a newspaper, Kievskie otkliki.
 For his illegal fundraising to help workers of Saint Petersburg and Kiev, support of the 1905 uprising of the sappers in Kiev, connections with revolutionary leaders and the publication of articles of "anti-state" content in his newspaper, Vasylenko was convicted to a year in prison which he served in the Kresty Prison in Saint Petersburg.
 During his imprisonment Vasylenko studied law, eventually passing the examinations of the Law faculty of the Imperial Novorossiya University.

 In 1909 he was admitted to the St. Vladimir Imperial University of Kiev as a privatdozent.
-At the time Vasylenko was a member of secret public organization and political alliance, the Society of Ukrainian Progresivists.
+At the time Vasylenko was a member of secret public organization and political alliance, the Society of Ukrainian Progressivists.
 In 1910 he received the academic degree of Master of Law.
 However, due to "political unreliability" the Imperial administration prohibited him to teach in higher educational institutions.
 Therefore, Vasylenko worked as a fellow barrister for the Odessa court chamber.

 Around that time in 1910 Vasylenko joined the Constitutional Democratic Party (the Kadets), which agreed to the use of the Ukrainian language in schools, courts, churches, although they promoted only the cultural autonomy of Ukraine.
-His affiliation with the Kadets negtively affected relationships of Vasylenko with activists of Ukrainian national-liberation movement.
+His affiliation with the Kadets negatively affected relationships of Vasylenko with activists of Ukrainian national-liberation movement.